my-devices/gateway/README.md

 ## Building the Gateway

-The Gateway can be built on Linux and macOS.
-Project files for Visual Studio will be provided later.
+The Gateway can be built on Linux, macOS and Windows with CMake.

 ### 1. Clone the SDK and Gatway repositories.